|

 Without the influence of

-facts must always be present to the senses or memory to proceed in drawing
+present in memory to proceed in drawing a conclusion.

-inhabitants; but did nothing of this nature occur to him, he could never
+civilized inhabitants; but did nothing of this nature occur to him, he

 we must peruse the original